 As of the report approval date, the Partnership operates in the energy sector and mainly engages in the exploration, development, production and marketing of natural gas, condensate and oil in Israel, Cyprus and Morocco, as well as in the promotion of various natural gas-based projects, with the aim of increasing the volume of sales of the natural gas produced by the Partnership.
-At the same time, the Partnership is examining business opportunities for exploration, development, production and marketing of natural gas, condensate and oil in other countries, and is also considering and promoting possible investments in renewable energy projects, in the context of the collaboration with Enlight Renewable Energy Ltd.1, and is further examining options for entering the hydrogen sector, including blue hydrogen which is produced from natural gas and may constitute a low-carbon substitute for energy consumers.
+At the same time, the Partnership is examining business opportunities for exploration, development, production and marketing of natural gas, condensate and oil in other countries, and is also considering and promoting possible investments in renewable energy projects, in the context of the collaboration with Enlight Renewable Energy Ltd.1, and is further examining options for entering the hydrogen sector, including blue hydrogen which is produced from natural gas and may constitute a low-carbon substitute for energy consumers2.
+The Partnership is promoting Phase 1B of the Leviathan reservoir's development plan.
+For further details, see Note 3B1 to the Condensed Interim Financial Statements attached below.